LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 - `ball(Ball)`
 	the test is expected to throw the exception term `Ball`

 In all dialects, `Test` is an atom, uniquely identifying a test.
-A warning is printed if duplicated identifiers are found.
+An error message is printed if duplicated identifiers are found.
+These errors must be corrected otherwise the test results can be misleading.

 Tests that for some reason should be skipped can have the test clause head prefixed with the `(-)/1` operator.
 An alternative is to use the conditional